-The CFT Plan document is completed by the ICC Coordinator (therapist) for each Pathways to Well-Being client with a CFT.
-All CFT members will contribute to the CFT Plan, but the therapist is responsible for completing the CFT Plan form at the initial and all subsequent CFT meetings.
+The CFT Plan document is completed by the ICC Coordinator (primary clinician) for each Pathways to Well-Being client with a CFT.
+All CFT members will contribute to the CFT Plan, but the primary clinician is responsible for completing the CFT Plan form at the initial and all subsequent CFT meetings.